 As the deformed spheres were calculated for the input parameters individually, they have to be combined into a single sphere which encodes the overall quality.
 Currently three operators are implemented for this combination - summation, multiplication, and thresholding.
 Each of these operators emphasizes certain viewpoint characteristics.
 Figure 2.7 shows the effects of the three operators on the resulting sphere.
 For this example the visibility viewing-sphere and the local shape-estimation viewing-sphere are chosen as input spheres.
-The application of these operators and the development of additional operators is easy to achieve because each deformed sphere is parameterized as a two-dimensional array.
+The application of these operators is easy to achieve because each deformed sphere is parameterized as a two-dimensional array.